metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 When you use a captcha, you will not be able to mint from the CLI command `mint_one_token`.
 If you want to pre-mint from a `CMv2` and are planning to use a captcha, you should set the `goLiveDate` to `null` and turn captcha (temporarily) off.
 This will allow you to mint from the command line, but only **you** as the `CMv2` authority.
 Once you complete the pre-mint, turn captch on and set the correct `goLiveDate`.

-:::info
+:::warning
 If your Candy Machine is **live** and is has **no captcha**, it is open to bots attacks.
-The unpredictable mint index only prevents knowing which item to mint, but bots can still snipe large volume of items.
+The unpredictable mint index only prevents knowing which item to mint, but bots can still snipe a large volume of items.
 :::

 ## Hidden Settings

 Hidden settings serve two purposes.
 First, it allows the creation of larger drops (20k+), since the metadata is not stored on-chain.
-In turn, this also allows the creation of hide-and-revel drops, where users discover which item(s) they minted after the mint is complete.
+In turn, this also allows the creation of hide-and-reveal drops, where users discover which item(s) they minted after the mint is complete.

 To enable hidden settings, you need to provide the details for the *hiddenSettings* in your `config.json`: